-This section describes the components of the DSL Quality Suite taking into account the structure and categories depicted in chapter 4.
+This section describes the components of the DSL Quality Suite taking into account the structure and categories outlined in Section 4.
 This is done bearing in mind that the DQS aims to provide a structured standardization framework to address DQM issues both in the domain of marketplace solutions and for network operation purposes.
-More specifically for each of the DQS categories and each of its identified components, its relevance in the DQM problem area are explained.
+More specifically for each of the DQS categories and each of the identified components, its relevance in the DQM problem area is explained.